-The risk assessment concluded that the risk of modern slavery in many of the Group's supply chains, which are primarily Australian based businesses with professional services organisations, continues to be low given their geographic location, sector and type of service offering.
-The two services that may be considered to have a higher level of risk of modern slavery in the Group's supply chains are:
+The risk assessment concluded that the risk of modern slavery within many of the Group's supply chains, which primarily consist of Australian based businesses and professional services organisations, remains low due to their geographic location, sector and type of service offering.
+However, two services that may be considered to carry a higher risk of modern slavery in the Group's supply chains are:

-Onsite office cleaners (sector risk) - presents as an industry that may be exposed to exploitation.
-The cleaning industry is widely known as vulnerable to modern slavery practices due to factors such as the low skilled nature of the work and the known underpayment of workers.
-During the reporting period, the Group revisited the engagement activities of its cleaning contractor to ensure they have adequate controls and processes in place to manage risks of labour exploitation, including modern slavery.
-The Group was satisfied with the arrangement under which the cleaners are employed, but recognise the vulnerabilities in the industry and will continue to consider and monitor this area of risk and
+Onsite office cleaners (sector risk) -the cleaning industry is recognised as being vulnerable to exploitation and modern slavery risks as the type of work in this industry appeals to low skilled (and therefore low paid) workers.
+During the reporting period, the Group reassessed the engagement activities of its cleaning contractor to ensure that adequate controls and processes are in place to manage risks of labour exploitation, including modern slavery.
+The Group was satisfied with the arrangement under which the cleaners are employed, but recognise the vulnerabilities within the industry and will continue to monitor and assess this area of risk and

-Information technology service providers - the Group's IT provider primarily operates all support services from its Australian office, although there is the ability to utilise its off-shore call centre when the local office is not manned (geographical risk).
+Information technology service providers (geographical risk)- the Group's IT provider primarily delivers all support services from its Australian office.
+However, there is an option to utilise its offshore call centre when the local office is unmanned which introduces a geographical risk.

 The Group has a formal on-boarding process for new suppliers which includes, amongst other things, an assessment of the suppliers' modern slavery risk profile.
-The information collected assists in differentiating between low, medium and high-risk categories of procurement relating to modern slavery compliance.
-This is a process that the Group utilises when engaging a new supplier.
+The information collected helps categorise suppliers into low, medium and high-risk categories in relation to modern slavery compliance.
+This process is consistently applied when the Group engages new suppliers.